d4wk0m/Trust-PCs-old/design/style.md

 # Trust PCs - Design Guide

-This file is the guide of styles used to build the website.
+This file is the style guide used to build the website.

 ## Table of contents